 Peer on peer abuse

-We are aware that peer on peer abuse does take place, so we include children in our policies when we talk about potential abusers.
+We are aware that peer-on-peer abuse does take place, so we include children in our policies when we talk about potential abusers.
 This may take the form of bullying, physically hurting another child, emotional abuse, or sexual abuse.
-We will report this in the same way as we do for adults abusing children, and will take advice from the appropriate bodies on this area.
+We will report this in the same way as we do for adults abusing children, and will take advice from the appropriate bodies on this area: to support for both the victim and the perpetrator, as they could also be a victim of abuse.
+We know that children who develop harmful sexual behaviour have often experienced abuse and neglect themselves.

-Action needs to be taken if staff have reason to believe that there has been a physical injury to a child, including deliberate poisoning, where there is definite knowledge or reasonable suspicion that the injury was inflicted or knowingly not prevented.
-These symptoms may include bruising or injuries in an area that is not usual for a child, e.g. fleshy parts of the arms and legs, back, wrists, ankles and face.
+Action needs to be taken if staff have reason to believe that there has been any physical injury to a child, including deliberate poisoning, where there is definite knowledge or reasonable suspicion that the injury was inflicted or knowingly not prevented.
+These symptoms may include bruising or injuries in an area that is not usual for a child, e.g. fleshy parts of the arms and legs, back, wrists, ankles, trunk and face.

 Children and babies may be abused physically through shaking or throwing.
 Other injuries may include burns or scalds.
 These are not usual childhood injuries and should always be logged and discussed with the designated safeguarding lead (DSL).

-This type of physical abuse is practised as a cultural ritual by certain ethnic groups and there is now more awareness of its prevalence in some communities in England including its effect on the child and any other siblings involved.
-This procedure may be carried out shortly after birth and during childhood as well as adolescence, just before marriage or during a woman’s first pregnancy and varies widely according to the community.
-Symptoms may include bleeding, painful areas, acute urinary retention, urinary infection, wound infection, septicaemia, incontinence, vaginal and pelvic infections with depression and post-traumatic stress disorder as well as physiological concerns.
-If you have concerns about a child relating to this area, you should contact children’s social care team in the same way as other types of physical abuse.
+If you have concerns about a child or family relating to this area, you should contact children’s social care team in the same way as other types of physical abuse.
 There is a mandatory duty to report to police any case where an act of female genital mutilation appears to have been carried out on a girl under the age of 18, we will ensure this is followed in our setting.

 Breast ironing also known as “breast flattening” is the process where young girls’ breasts are ironed, massaged and/or pounded down through the use of hard or heated objects in order for the breasts to disappear or delay the development of the breasts entirely.
 It is believed that by carrying out this act, young girls will be protected from harassment, rape, abduction and early forced marriage.
-Although this is unlikely to happen to children in the nursery due to their age, we will ensure any signs of this in young adults or older children are followed up using the usual safeguarding referral process.
+Although this is unlikely to happen to children in the nursery due to their age, we will remain vigilant for the signs and symptoms in any children and families using our services and follow-up concerns following our regular safeguarding referral process.

-Action needs be taken if the staff member has witnessed an occasion(s) where a child indicated sexual activity through words, play, drawing, had an excessive preoccupation with sexual matters or had an inappropriate knowledge of adult sexual behaviour or language.
-This may include acting out sexual activity on dolls/toys or in the role play area with their peers, drawing pictures that are inappropriate for a child, talking about sexual activities or using sexual language or words.
-The child may become worried when their clothes are removed, e.g. for nappy changes.
+Action must be taken if a staff member witnesses an occasion(s) where a child indicates sexual activity through words, play, drawing, has an excessive preoccupation with sexual matters; or has an inappropriate knowledge of adult sexual behaviour, or language, for their developmental age.
+This may include acting out sexual activity on dolls/toys or in the role-play area with their peers; drawing pictures that are inappropriate for a child, talking about sexual activities or using sexual language or words.

 The physical symptoms may include genital trauma, discharge and bruises between the legs or signs of a sexually transmitted disease (STD).
 Emotional symptoms could include a distinct change in a child’s behaviour.
 They may be withdrawn or overly extroverted and outgoing.
 They may withdraw away from a particular adult and become distressed if they reach out for them, but they may also be particularly clingy to a potential abuser so all symptoms and signs should be looked at together and assessed as a whole.